devleaks/followthegreens/docs/plugin.md

 Select Follow the greens in the plugin menu to display it again.

 You can assign Follow the greens actions to keys or buttons.
-It is equivalent to selecting X-Plane Plugin menu entry.

 # Help